BCA1821/UTSAV/index.md

-# UTSAV - ​ A platform for the annual sports fest of DSVV
+# UTSAV -  A platform for the annual sports fest of DSVV
+# (COMING SOON)

 ## Team Members
 Aniket Kumar and Pranav Mishra